Life Satisfaction

 Background

 Life satisfaction measures how people evaluate their life as a whole rather than their current feelings.
-It captures a reflective assessment of which life circumstances and conditions are important for subjective well-being.
-When asked to rate their general satisfaction with life on a scale from 0 to 10, people across the OECD gave it a 6.6 grade.
+When asked to rate their general satisfaction with life on a scale from 0 to 10, people on average across the OECD gave it a 6.7.
 Life satisfaction is not evenly shared across the OECD however.
-Some countries – Estonia, Greece, Hungary, Portugal, and Turkey – have a relatively low level of overall life satisfaction, with average scores of less than 5.5.
-At the other end of the scale, scores were higher than 7.5 in Iceland, Norway, Sweden, and Switzerland.
-There is little difference in life satisfaction levels between men (6.6) and women (6.7) across OECD countries.
-Education levels do, however, strongly influence subjective well-being.
-Whereas people who have only completed primary education across OECD countries have a life satisfaction level of 6.2, this score reaches 7.1 for people with tertiary education.
+Some countries – Colombia, Greece, Korea, Portugal and Turkey – have a relatively low level of overall life satisfaction, with average scores below 6.
+At the other end of the scale, scores reach 7.5 or above in Denmark, Finland, Iceland, the Netherlands and Switzerland.

 Life Satisfaction in Detail by Country